 If you’d like to resize either your pattern, your shape or both, right click on your shape and go to Transform>Scale.
 Here you will have a few different options.

-To Enlarge or Shrink Your Pattern
+How to Enlarge or Shrink Your Illustrator Pattern

 Make sure all options are checked except Transform Objects.
 Then enter in your percentage to increase or decrease your pattern in the Uniform option.
 Check the Preview box, and you can play with the percentage until you are happy with how everything looks.